Michael Buckley (YouTuber): Career

 On September 6, 2007, "The Top (& Bottom) Gays of YouTube!", the first all-gay collaboration video by YouTube's most subscribed video bloggers, was posted by Buckley to create a "YouTube gay village".
 Featuring James Majesty, Chris Crocker, William Sledd, and "Gay God" (Matthew Lush), the video consisted of each of the four bloggers commenting on the others' vlogging, with Buckley acting as host for the various outtakes.
 On April 23, 2008, Buckley began to broadcast regular live shows on the social broadcasting website, BlogTV.
 His live shows have already been viewed by over 200,000 people.
 He moved from BlogTV to YouNow and appeared Tuesday nights at 5 pm Eastern, but has stopped YouNow broadcasting and switched to ConnecTV, a site where users can text chat about TV shows live.
 He has started a YouTube channel titled BuckNews, a spinoff of What the Buck?! in which he included content that did not make his main show.
 Additionally, Buckley has introduced two spin-off shows (Pass the Buck and Buck Factor) which promoted the interaction between him and his fans, but no longer produces these.
 He has since closed his account "BuckNews".
 In March 2010, Buckley was nominated for a Streamy award in the category of "Best Web Series Host".
 Additionally Michael has created a new show titled "Dear Buck" where he answers questions posted on his website, Twitter, Facebook, and/or previous Dear Buck shows.
 In August 2010, he hosted the red carpet section of the 2010 Teen Choice Awards which was streamed live on the internet.
 During this he interviewed celebrities, television stars and web stars such as James Majesty.
 In June 2011, he took part in the "Who is my YouTube Date?" project hosted by Luke Cutforth.
 He was a guest judge on Genuine Ken with Whitney Port.
 In September 2011, Buckley had a guest appearance as himself in the sitcom Husbands.
-From March 2012 -October 2013. he hosted on myISH's ISHlist, a web series that counts down the top music videos in a particular genre or theme.
+From March 2012 to October 2013, he hosted on myISH's ISHlist, a web series that counts down the top music videos in a particular genre or theme.
 In July 2012, Buckley was named the winner of the "Coast-to-Coast Co-Host Search" on Live! with Kelly; he co-hosted the morning show alongside Kelly Ripa on Tuesday, July 24.
 From September 2012- April 2013, he worked live chatting on ConnecTV, an app used for chatting about TV shows on a channel.
 With Buck uploading videos he has currently 395 Million views as of August 2014.
 In 2014, Buckley was listed on New Media Rockstars Top 100 Channels, ranked at #90.